zeyu42/human_conversation_dynamics/README.md

 A shiny app that visualizes human conversation dynamics based on a 10-year subscription of 1% Twitter stream.

-The easiest way to use the app is simply go to here: https://zzeyu42.shinyapps.io/human_conversation_dynamics/
+Go here for a publicly hosted instance of this app: https://zzeyu42.shinyapps.io/human_conversation_dynamics/

-This will lead to a publicly hosted instance of this app.
-However, since I am using a free plan of the hosting service, the monthly uptime is limited.
+However, since I am using a free plan of the hosting service, the monthly uptime is limited (25 hours).
+Alternatively, you can run your local instance of the app, which should significantly boost the performance of the app.
 It is also easy to run it locally, especially if you're an R user (See [How to run on my local machine?](#how-to-run-on-my-local-machine) for instructions).

 ## What I did